gargoyle/Acl/README.md

 of commands & queries for resources and to assign your users roles or groups instead of specifying access on a per-user basis.

-Each resource can only be allowed access to a single role.
+Each resource can only be allowed access from a single role.
 This is to promote better structuring of roles and groups.